Kaylee-Zhou/CT-RBP/README.md

 Note: The output file will be located in "Visualization/PNG".

 # 5. Performance
-This model achieves the following performance on the HNRNPC and U2AF2 datasets:
+This model achieves the following performance on the HNRNPC dataset:
 ```
-【HNRNPC】
 AUROC:       0.8759
 AUPRC:       0.8911
 Accuracy:    0.8133